Dec 11, 2025

 UNE HD 620 S3.JPG

 Medium voltage cables rarely get much attention, yet anyone who has worked around substations, buried feeders, or wind farm trenches knows how quickly a quiet afternoon can turn noisy when an MV line fails.
 The UNE HD 620 S3 standard was created partly to avoid those situations.
-It describes how MV cables should be built and what they must endure before ending up underground or inside a duct for the next couple of decades.
+It describes how MV cables should be built and what they must endure before ending up underground or inside a duct or overhead for the next couple of decades.
 Manufacturers like TDDL cable also reference this framework when designing MV products for long-term field reliability.

-1. What UNE HD 620 S3 Covers
+1. What Is RH5Z1Cable (UNE HD 620 S3)

 2. Required Cable Structure